 Applicants are expected to have completed either an undergraduate degree in the field in which they plan to specialize or show adequate preparation in the basic support courses of the field.
 Students with good undergraduate records who lack a background in a particular field may be admitted to a program, provided they are prepared to correct any deficiencies.
 All entering students must have taken at least one basic statistics course.
 Applicants must submit current scores (within five years) from the general test of the Graduate Record Examination (GRE).

 Students entering the forestry option may elect to develop concentrations within any of the above-listed areas.
 Applicants are expected to have backgrounds in forestry or related biological sciences.
-Students interested in ecosystem science are required to have adequate preparation in chemistry and mathematics as well as biological or Earth sciences.
+Students interested in soil and water resource management are required to have adequate preparation in chemistry and mathematics as well as biological or Earth sciences.
 Students interested in wildlife and conservation biology are expected to have adequate preparation in biological sciences, chemistry, and mathematics.
-Students interested in environmental conservation and sustainability should have a background appropriate for their area of interest.
-Since environmental conservation and sustainability covers such a broad area, applicants are always reviewed carefully on an individual basis.
+Students interested in environmental conservation should have a background appropriate for their area of interest.
+Since environmental conservation covers such a broad area, applicants are always reviewed carefully on an individual basis.